 Usually, a call to action (CTA) tells the reader what more they can read, watch or do.
 Be it following you on social media or signing up for your list.
 A call to action is needed.

-Your about me page isn’t just about information.
-It should encourage the reader to take an action, to take a step deeper with you.
+An about me page isn’t just about information.
+It should encourage the reader to take any action, to take a step deeper with you.

 So what is the most important action a user can take?
 For some business owners, their main marketing method is through email.